 3. Book your moving truck ahead of time.

 Because spring and summer is a popular time to move, moving companies can completely book up.
 Try to schedule your rental at least a few weeks in advanced — a month is best.
-If you have a gap between moving out of your old place and into your new one, rent a storage space to keep your belongings in the meantime.
+If you have a gap between moving out of your old place and into your new one, rent a storage unit to keep your belongings in the meantime.
 Then make sure you have your truck scheduled for a second day to move your items into your new home.

 4. Start packing.

-Start collecting boxes and packing supplies, and begin packing non-essentials first.
+Next your move out checklist you should start collecting boxes and packing supplies, and begin packing non-essentials first.
 When moving day gets closer, pack away everything except the items you will need for your final week.
 As you go through the packing process, decide if there are any items you want to throw away, donate or put into storage.
 If you’re downsizing, this is particularly important.

 5. Clean and complete repairs.